maierbn/opendihu/examples/electrophysiology/neuromuscular/surface_coupling/surface_coupling.md

 **A multi-scale problem**

-The muscle particupant requires of the solution of a multi-scale problem with three main phenomena being modelled:
+The muscle participant requires of the solution of a multi-scale problem consisting of three main phenomena being modelled:
 * sub-cellular processes at the sarcomeres: modelled as a 0D process and with `dt_0D = 0.5e-3` [ms]
 * potential propagation at the fibers: modelled as a 1D process and with `dt_1D = 1e-3` [ms]
 * solid-mechanics (muscle contraction): modelled as a 3D process and with `dt_elasticity = 1e-1` [ms]

 **About muscle fibers**

-The muscle fibers are created in the `helper.py`.
-All the fibers have the same length (given by the muscle length) and direction (given by z-axis).
+The muscle fibers are created in `helper.py`.
+All fibers have the same length (equal to the muscle length) and direction (given by z-axis).
 In the `variables.py` we can specify:
 - numer of points per fiber (eg. number of sarcomeres per fiber): `n_points_whole_fiber`
 - number of fibers in the x and y axis: `n_fibers_x` and `n_fibers_y`
 - fiber distribution file: use input file `/MU_fibre_distribution_multidomain_67x67_100.txt`

 The fibers are stimulated via cortical input.
-In these examples the neural estimulation is not modelled explicitely and we use a file with the firing times instead.
+In these examples the neural estimulation is not modelled explicitely and a file with the firing times is used instead.

 - fiber firing times: use input file `"/MU_firing_times_real.txt"`
 - alterative fiber firing times (zero everywhere, for no activation): use input file `"/MU_firing_times_real_no_firing.txt"`
 - start time for firing: `activation_start_time`

 > **Note**
 > If you choose not to activate the muscle fibers the muscle will not contract unless you apply an external force.
-So if you try this in the muscle-tendon example you will see that both the muscle and the tendon remain unmodified.
+If you try this in the muscle-tendon example you will see that both the muscle and the tendon remain unmodified.

-**About the subcellur processes**
+**About the subcellullar processes**

 We are using the Hodgkin-Huxley-Razumova model.